blixai/blix/README.md

 # enzo

-In development: the goal of this project is to help Javascript developers create projects quickly and easily.
-Types of applications: React/Redux, Express, and Full Stack JS.
-It embeds customizable templates in an enzo folder within the project structure.
-These templete can be run using npm commands.
+In development: the goal of this project is to help Javascript developers create cutting edge projects quickly and easily.
+It also embeds customizable templates in an enzo folder within the project structure to help developers automate common tasks like creating a new API endpoint or generating a new Redux/React component.
+These templates can be run using customizable npm commands.

+Listed are a series of commmands to get started with enzo

 Commands:
 ```